UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 # Handling merge conflicts: JupyterLab

-File where a merge conflict has been resolved.
+Here is the file where a merge conflict has been resolved:

 <center>